mofrim/42-exam-dotfiles/readme.md

 scrollbar and switching between `panes` using `Alt-hjkl` or `Ctrl-Shift-hjkl`.
 Then i launch a single terminal and create 4 splits aka 4 panes.
-In the upper left i have the examshell running, in the lower left i can do system stuff (like adding cfg or something) in the upper right i have the `subject.txt` open and in the lower right pane i code using vim 8)
+In the upper left i have the examshell running, in the lower left i can do system stuff (like adding cfg or something) or later the compilation and testing of the stuff i try to code. in the upper right i have the `subject.txt` open and in the lower right pane i code using vim 8)

-A shortcut which is available per default inside the `terminator` terminal app is `Ctrl-_` which maximizes the current pane to the whole window.
+Another shortcut which is available per default inside the `terminator` terminal app is `Ctrl-_` which maximizes the current pane to the whole window.
 This i use when i want to focus on the actual coding in vim.

 Something about my cfg: i use the xkb option `caps:swapescape` what this does: